intanwardhani/immovlan-scraper-project/README.md

 ## 🧠 Notes
 - Missing fields are written as None.
 - The scraper respects robots.txt and polite crawling delays.
-- Easily extendable for new fields or output formats.
+- Easily extendable for new fields or output formats (.csv or .json)
+- Data is completely cleaned and normalised
+- All data anomalies are neatly fixed